Elanoir/Supercondutivity/README.md

 Objectives 1: Dimensionality Reduction

-Objective 2: Create a Regression and Classification model
+Objective 2: Create a Regression and Classification model \
-\n

 In the USLM file the goal was to identify clusters in the data